ICC4103-202010-WebTech/lab1-IgnacioMayer/README.md

 Analyzing, the files that this webpage use as source for functioning, we can see that there are different types of them, some are given with the tag  hn.js that contains a lot of functions which I presume works as the controller of page.
 Then another important sorce are those with the .css ending where mainly visual characteristics are described for this site.

-Now inspecting, the network time responses, it is noticeable that this page use seven request that take an average of 740 milliseconds to execute.
-In the other hand, the method used unanimously is by the HTTP is the GET method, being nginx its principal and only server.
+Now inspecting the network time responses, it is noticeable that this page use seven request that take an average of 740 milliseconds to execute.
+In the other hand, the method used unanimously by the HTTP is the GET method, being nginx its principal and only server.